bnbullock/School_District_Analysis/README.md

 ## Baseline Analaysis of all Schools in the District

--School District Metrics
+- School District Metrics

--School Summary Metrics
+- School Summary Metrics

--Top 5 Performing Schools
+- Top 5 Performing Schools

 ![Top Five Schools by Passing Rate](Resources/Images/sda_top5.png)

--Bottom 5 Performing Schools
+- Bottom 5 Performing Schools

 ![Bottom Five Schools by Passing Rate](Resources/Images/sda_bottom5.png)

--Average Math score for each grade by School
+- Average Math score for each grade by School

--Average Reading score for each grade by School
+- Average Reading score for each grade by School

--Scores by School Spending per Student
+- Scores by School Spending per Student

--Scores by School Size
+- Scores by School Size

--Scores by School Type
+- Scores by School Type

 ## Modified Analaysis with the removal of Thomas High School grade 9 student marks

--Thomas High School Student marks removed
+- Thomas High School Student marks removed

--School District Metrics
+- School District Metrics

--School Summary Metrics
+- School Summary Metrics

--Top 5 Performing Schools
+- Top 5 Performing Schools

 ![Top Five Schools by Passing Rate](Resources/Images/msda_top5.png)

--Bottom 5 Performing Schools
+- Bottom 5 Performing Schools

 ![Bottom Five Schools by Passing Rate](Resources/Images/msda_bottom5.png)

--Average Math score for each grade by School
+- Average Math score for each grade by School

--Average Reading score for each grade by School
+- Average Reading score for each grade by School

--Scores by School Spending per Student
+- Scores by School Spending per Student

--Scores by School Size
+- Scores by School Size

--Scores by School Type
+- Scores by School Type

 ## District Analysis Results

-There is a bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data
+- There is a bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data

 ## District Analysis Summary

--There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced
+- There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced